bwallace/evidence_inference/pages/outputs.md

 ## Publications

+* <i>[Overview of MSLR2022: A Shared Task on Multi-document Summarization for Literature Reviews](https://aclanthology.org/2022.sdp-1.20/)</i>.
+Proceedings of the Third Workshop on Scholarly Document Processing at International Conference on Computational Linguistics (COLING), 2023.

 * <i>[RedHOT: A Corpus of Annotated Medical Questions, Experiences, and Claims on Social Media](https://arxiv.org/abs/2210.06331)</i>.
 Somin Wadhwa, Vivek Khetan, Silvio Amir, and Byron C. Wallace.
 Proceedings of the European Chapter of the Association for Computational Linguistics (EACL): Findings, 2023.

 * <i>[Automatically Summarizing Evidence from Clinical Trials: A Prototype Highlighting Current Challenges](https://arxiv.org/abs/2210.06331)</i>.
 Sanjana Ramprasad, Denis Jered McInerney, Iain J. Marshall, and Byron C. Wallace.
 Proceedings of the European Chapter of the Association for Computational Linguistics (EACL): Demonstrations, 2023.